 To Prepare the Potatoes

-- Peel 2 russet potatoes and cut them into 1½-inch (3.8 cm) pieces (I usually cut one russet potato into four pieces).
-They should be roughly the same size so that they’ll cook evenly.
+• Peel 2 russet potatoes and cut them into 1½-inch (3.8-cm) pieces; I usually cut each potato into four pieces.
+Cut the pieces about the same size so that they’ll cook evenly.

-- Put the potatoes in a medium pot and add cold water to cover by 1 inch (2.5 cm).
+• Put the potatoes in a medium pot and add cold water to cover by 1 inch (2.5 cm).
 Add 2 tsp Diamond Crystal kosher salt to the pot and turn on the heat to medium high.
-Cover with the lid, leaving it slightly ajar to avoid a boil-over.
+Cover with the lid, leaving it slightly ajar to avoid a boilover.
 Tip: Start cooking the potatoes in cold water to heat them up slowly so they cook through evenly.
-While you‘re cooking and cooling the potatoes, prepare the other ingredients (see next section).
+While you‘re cooking and cooling the potatoes, prepare the other ingredients (see the next section).

-- While the potatoes are hot, add 1 Tbsp rice vinegar (unseasoned) and freshly ground black pepper.
+• While the potatoes are hot, toss with 1 Tbsp rice vinegar (unseasoned) and freshly ground black pepper.
 Set aside to cool.
+Tip: Why not add mayonnaise here?
+Because the mayo will separate if you add it to hot potatoes.
+Therefore, work on the other ingredients while the potatoes cool down.

 To Prepare the Other Ingredients

-- Slice the boiled egg and chop it into smaller pieces.
-Set aside to cool.
+• Peel the boiled egg and chop it into smaller pieces.
+Set aside.

-- Peel 1 Persian cucumber (leave some skin on to create a striped pattern), and thinly slice it.
+• Peel 1 Persian cucumberleaving some skin on to create a striped pattern, and thinly slice it crosswise.
 Tip: If you‘re using a large cucumber, you may need to cut it in half or quarters lengthwise before slicing it.

 To Assemble

-- Add all the ingredients to the bowl of the cooled potatoes and mix all together.
+• Add the vegetables, egg, and ham to the bowl of cooled potatoes and mix all together.

-- Add two-thirds of 6 Tbsp Japanese Kewpie mayonnaise and combine well.
+• Add 4 Tbsp Japanese Kewpie mayonnaise and combine well.

 To Serve